 #9.
 Chogozie Obioma (Nigeria)

-Born in Nigeria in 1986, this sensational African author’s works have been translated to more than 25 languages.
+Born in Nigeria in 1986, this sensational African author’s works have been translated into more than 25 languages.
 Obioma’s book that brought him to the limelight was “The Fishermen”.

 #10.
 Lauren Beukes (South Africa)